oVirt/ovirt-site/source/release/4.4.0/index.md

 # oVirt 4.4.0 Release Notes

-The oVirt Project is pleased to announce the availability of the 4.4.0 Fourth Beta release as of April 17, 2020.
+The oVirt Project is pleased to announce the availability of the 4.4.0 First Release Candidate as of May 06, 2020.

 oVirt is a free open-source distributed virtualization solution, designed to manage your entire enterprise infrastructure. oVirt uses the trusted KVM hypervisor and is built upon several other community projects, including libvirt, Gluster, PatternFly, and Ansible.

-This release is available now for Red Hat Enterprise Linux 8.1 and CentOS Linux 8.1 (or similar).
+This release is available now for Red Hat Enterprise Linux 7.7 and CentOS Linux 7.7 (or similar).

 To find out how to interact with oVirt developers and users and ask questions,